Testing requirements. New standards. Budget cuts. Bigger class sizes. Demanding parents.

-Here are just a few of the reasons why I think we are more disorganized, late, and stressed out about our calendar:
+Here are just a few of the reasons why I think we are more disorganized, late, and stressed out about our calendar than ever before:

 Today, I’m going to focus on just one of the many ways that you can address this problem in your life: Consciously and explicitly insert downtime into your calendar between your scheduled appointments.